makersacademy/news-summary-challenge/README.md

 It was not necessary in this case to use JSON.parse on the response.
 Instead we could use the .json() method to extract the json object from the returned stream (which is what the fetch api returned).
 Calling json parse on the entire response raised an error since it already contained json data.

+I ran into some trouble across different browsers.
+My mapping method was returning the correct result in firefox but not in chrome.
+After several hours of debugging, I worked out that the error was resulting in the order of the api request call.
+Moving the call to update the inner HTML of the page inside that method solved the problem, since the call was able to properly return before it moved on to mapping the results.

 ## Future additions
 * To add dynamic date options to the api call so it always fetched news for today's date.
+* To add news summmarys using the single page view model
+* To write more in-depth tests and practice stubbing with my own test framework